TechAbraao/contacts/README.md

 | PUT    | `/api/contacts/{id}` | Update a contact       | JWT Required   |
 | DELETE | `/api/contacts/{id}` | Delete a contact       | JWT Required   |

+#### Payloads and Swagger
+Check out the main returned and required payload formats and gain access to the API's Swagger.